Top Quality English Labradors

 Kate's philosophy and a few helpful tips:

 Labradors are loyal and loving social pack animals that (once bonded to you) wish to be at your side.
-In general, I would prefer puppies go to smoke free homes and be raised indoors as one of your family, having a fenced back yard is a major plus.
+In general, I would prefer puppies go to smoke-free homes and be raised indoors as one of your family, having a fenced back yard is a major plus.

 Left unattended, a puppy will chew and eat just about anything.
 It's good to have plenty of chew toys available for your teething puppy.
-If a puppy gets a hold of something you don't want them to have say "whoops" "drop it", reward when they let go of the item as you are removing it from their mouth, then give the puppy or dog one of it's own toys that it can chew on.
+If a puppy gets a hold of something you don't want them to have say "whoops" "drop it", reward when they let go of the item as you are removing it from their mouth, then give the puppy or dog one of its own toys that it can chew on.
 Discourage puppies from chewing or eating their bedding, and, be sure to remove damaged items so that your puppy will not ingest them which could cause a bowel obstruction.
-We attempt to "puppy proof" our house and yard by removing all toxic plants and by not leaving anything laying around our house or on the counters that we don't want our dogs getting into or chewing up.
+We attempt to "puppy proof" our house and yard by removing all toxic plants and by not leaving anything lying around our house or on the counters that we don't want our dogs getting into or chewing up.
 Tall baby gates to block off a room or two are also helpful.

 We prefer to train using positive reinforcement methods such as reward good behavior and ignore bad behavior.
 Clicker training is good to instantly mark a correct response, or, you could just say "yes" or "good dog".
 You could mark a mistake by saying "whoops".